HusseinGalal81/DevNet_vCC_Team0/Camp2-Day2-Assignment/README.md

 # Assignment 1:
 The first assignment is to create a python script that takes a filter file as an argument and returns the required configuration.

-You will need to modify `Camp2-Day2-Assign1.py` file to add a code to get_config.
-This code comes from an earlier lab you have done.
+You will need to modify the script `Camp2-Day2-Assign1.py` to add a code to the function get_config(xml_filter).
+You should be able to reuse some code from an earlier Lab you did.

 This script takes a filter as an argument, in my example the filter file is `ip_filter.xml`.

 You will also need to write the filter to include only the name and IP address.

-A sample is shown below
+A sample is shown below:

 ```buildoutcfg
 $ ./Camp2-Day2-Assign1.py ip_filter.xml
 <?xml version="1.0" ?>